StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Double
 - Unit: -
 - Is mutable: No
-- Description: If automatic spilling is enabled, when the memory usage of all queries exceeds `query_pool memory limit * query_pool_spill_mem_limit_threshold`, spilling will be triggered
+- Description: If automatic spilling is enabled, when the memory usage of all queries exceeds `query_pool memory limit * query_pool_spill_mem_limit_threshold`, intermediate result spilling will be triggered.
-- Introduced in: 3.2.7
+- Introduced in: v3.2.7

 ##### result_buffer_cancelled_interval_time